airyhq/airy/docs/docs/api/http.md

 `POST /messages.list`

-This is a [paginated](#pagination) endpoint and messages are sorted from oldest to latest.
+This is a [paginated](#pagination) endpoint.
+It sorts messages from oldest to latest.

 **Sample Request**